 In the Department of Asian and Middle Eastern Studies, we pride ourselves on diversity in unity as well as the intimacy and close attention possible in a small faculty.
 It is rare for a course to have more than twenty participants, so you will benefit from direct contact with your teachers and supervisors.

-You can choose to study whatever suits you best in these qualifying examinations.
-You do not need to have previous formal education in foreign languages, but that said, previous language study may give a good indication of your motivation and commitment.
+For AMES you do not need to have previous formal education in foreign languages, but that said, previous language study may give a good indication of your motivation and commitment.
 What is certain is that most applicants will not have studied the material for this course before and they are not required to have done so.

-Those wishing to combine an AMES language with a modern European language are required to take the at-interview written assessment for Modern and Medieval Languages (MML) which lasts for one hour.
-You do not need to register in advance for this and will be sent full details about the assessment if called for interview.
-This is not a test that you can pass or fail; it is simply a way of supplementing the information in your application and to provide a gauge of your abilities, in particular to assess skills such as comprehension and thinking skills.
-Your performance in any required written assessment will not be considered in isolation, but taken into account alongside the other elements of your application.
+Admission Assessment: There is no Admissions Assessment for AMES, unless you want to study a modern European language.
+Those wishing to combine an AMES language with a modern European language are required to take a written assessment for Modern and Medieval Languages (MML).
+The test will last one-hour and is not a test that you can pass or fail; it is simply a way of supplementing the information in your application and to provide a gauge of your abilities, in particular to assess skills such as comprehension and thinking skills.
 Further information about the format and content for the MML assessment is available here.